ckiee/desk-fcobs/README.md

-# desk-fcobs - my desk's lighting
+# desk-fcobs - the lights on my desk

 *There is an ESP32.*